0

 LIVE CATTLE:

-of select, zero loads of trim and 4.39 loads of ground beef).
+select, zero loads of trim and 4.35 loads of ground beef).

 FEEDER CATTLE:

-Upon seeing the live cattle contracts continue to trade higher, the feeder
+upon seeing the live cattle contracts soften and scale lower, the feeder cattle

 LEAN HOGS: